Sometimes a DRS enabled cluster could be in the following situation:

 What about memory reclamation?

 The question now is: why ESXi does not reclaim unused (non-active) memory?
-From a very interesting post:
+From a very Memory reclamation, when and how?:

 The high memory state has a threshold hold of 6%, that means that 6% of the ESX host physical memory minus the service console memory must be free.
 When the virtual machines use less than 94% of the host physical memory, the VMkernel will not reclaim memory because there is no need to, but when the memory usage starts to fall towards the free memory threshold the VMkernel will try to balloon memory.
 The VMkernel selects the virtual machines with the largest amounts of idle memory (detected by the idle memory tax process) and will ask the virtual machine to select it’s idle memory pages.